dotnet/docs-maui/docs/ios/deployment/publish-cli.md

 > [!NOTE]
 > The first time Pair to Mac logs into a Mac build host from Visual Studio 2022, it sets up SSH keys.
 With these keys, future logins will not require a username or password.

-To publish your app from Windows, open a terminal and navigate to the folder for your .NET MAUI app project.
+To publish your app from the command line on Windows, open a terminal and navigate to the folder for your .NET MAUI app project.
 Run the `dotnet publish` command, providing the same command line parameters, or build properties in your project file, that you'd provide when publishing from a Mac.
 In addition, you must provide the following command line parameters:

 | Parameter                    | Value                                                                                           |
 |------------------------------|-------------------------------------------------------------------------------------------------|